-Sussex Swamp Preserve spans nearly 300 acres and protects New Jersey?s best and one of its largest limestone fens.
-Located about a mile from downtown Newton in quickly developing Sussex County, the preserve is home to stunning limestone ridges, dense rolling forests, and vital wetlands.
+Sussex Swamp Preserve spans nearly 300 acres and protects one of New Jersey's best and largest limestone fens.
+Located about a mile from downtown Newton in Sussex County, the preserve is home to stunning limestone ridges, dense rolling forests, and vital wetlands.
 This significant wetland community contains numerous globally and state imperiled plant and animal species that find refuge in this natural oasis, including the Schweitzer's buckmoth and the barred owl.
 The preserve includes a portion of the watershed of Stickle Pond to the southeast, and drains into both the Paulinskill and Pequest Rivers in the Upper Delaware Watershed Management Area.

 Why the Conservancy selected this site